Kyiv was surrounded in 1941 as the Nazis closed in. The Russian army defended the city.

 Fifteen minutes later, the Grand Hotel, where top enemy officers were quartered, blew up.
 Blasts also hit the Arcade hotel and the Hotel Continental.

 It was September 1941.
-Adolf Hitler had launched the World War II invasion of Russia in June, and the Germans surrounded Kyiv on Sept.
+Adolf Hitler had launched the World War II invasion of the Soviet Union in June, and the Germans surrounded Kyiv on Sept.
 16. Three days later the city fell.

 The blasts in the city were caused by bombs planted by Russian secret police before the Germans arrived.